crazyoptimist/crazyoptimist-github-io/content/posts/how-to-install-the-latest-version-of-nginx-on-ubuntu-bionic.md

 ---
-title: "How to Install the Latest Version of Nginx on Ubuntu Bionic"
+title: "How to Install The Latest Version of Nginx on Ubuntu Bionic"
 date: 2020-04-07T00:52:18-05:00
 categories: ["devops"]
 ---